3. Language Directives¶

 <depend-type>(<memory-reference-list>)

-The following C code shows an example of partial release of the task dependences using the release
+The following C code shows an example of partial release of task dependences using the release

 directive: